numba/numba/docs/source/reference/numpysupported.rst

 The object returned by the :attr:`~numpy.ndarray.flat` attribute supports iteration and indexing, but be careful: indexing is very slow on non-C-contiguous arrays.

+The ``real`` and ``imag`` attributes
+''''''''''''''''''''''''''''''''''''

+Numpy supports these attributes regardless of the dtype but Numba chooses to limit their support to avoid potential user error.
+For numeric dtypes, Numba follows Numpy's behavior.
+The :attr:`~numpy.ndarray.real` attribute returns a view of the real part of the complex array and it behaves as an identity function for other numeric dtypes.
+The :attr:`~numpy.ndarray.imag` attribute returns a view of the imaginary part of the complex array and it returns a zero array with the same shape and dtype for other numeric dtypes.
+For non-numeric dtypes, including all structured/record dtypes, using these attributes will result in a compile-time (`TypingError`) error.
+This behavior differs from Numpy's but it is chosen to avoid the confusion with potential field names that overlaps with these attributes.

 Calculation
 -----------